chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Insertion Info
 ~~~~~~~~~~~~~~~~~~~

 The ``insertion info`` subsection manages the insertion of particles.
-This section has to be modified because of the change in particle number and use of a different geometry.
-The insertion box parameter was set as follows so that it could fit in the cylinder.
+The insertion box parameter is set so that it can fit in the cylinder.

 .. code-block:: text